Haixing-Hu/js-type-detect/README.md

 - `isPlainObject(value): boolean`: whether the specified value is a plain JavaScript object.
 An object is considered plain if it's created by `{}`, `new Object()`, or `Object.create(null)`, and doesn't have custom `Symbol.toStringTag` or `Symbol.iterator`.
+- `isPrimitive(value): boolean`: whether the specified value is a JavaScript primitive value.
+A primitive value is a value that is not an object and has no methods.
+  In JavaScript, there are 7 primitive data types: string, number, bigint, boolean, undefined, symbol, and null.
+- `isPrimitiveWrapper(value): boolean`: whether the specified value is a JavaScript primitive wrapper object.
+A primitive wrapper object is an object form of primitive data types.
+In JavaScript, there are 5 primitive wrapper types: String object, Number object, BigInt object, Boolean object, and Symbol object.
+- `isPromise(value): boolean`: whether the specified value is a JavaScript built-in `Promise` object.
+- `isRegExp(value): boolean`: whether the specified value is a JavaScript built-in `RegExp` object.
 - `isSet(value): boolean`: whether the specified value is a JavaScript built-in `Set` object.
 This function works correctly across different JavaScript realms.
 - `isString(value): boolean`: whether the specified value is a JavaScript